midio-code/denim-ui/docs/index.md

   Default, Clickable, Dragging
 ```

+### Additional cursor behaviors

+#### cursorWhileKeyGlobal(cursor: Cursor, string: Key) -> Behavior

+Sets the cursor while a key is pressed, independently of which element is currently focused.

 ## Data binding

 For dynamic data, we use the Observable pattern, which works pretty much as RX observables (http://reactivex.io/intro.html), sans some missing operators.